Austria–Netherlands relations

 Foreign relations exist between Austria and Netherlands.
 Austria has an embassy in The Hague and 2 honorary consulates (in Amsterdam and Rotterdam).
 The Netherlands have an embassy in Vienna and 6 honorary consulates (in Bludenz, Innsbruck, Graz, Klagenfurt, Salzburg and Linz).

-Both countries are full members of the European Union.
+Both countries are full members of the Council of Europe, OECD, OSCE and the European Union.

+History

+During World War II, Dutch prisoners of war were among Allied POWs held in the Stalag XVIII-A, Stalag 317/XVIII-C and Oflag XVIII-A German POW camps in German-annexed Austria.
+Many Dutch Jews were among the prisoners and victims of the Mauthausen concentration camp in Austria.